protobus/protobus-server/README.md

 `protobus-server` may be started with the following options:

 ```
+--address ADDRESS:PORT
---address [ADDRESS][:PORT]  Listen address.
-If ADDRESS is omitted, listen on all interfaces (default: listen on port 42000 on all local interfaces).
+                      bind address; if ADDRESS is omitted, listen on all interfaces (default: listen on port 42000 on all local interfaces).
---store-root PATH           Common prefix for the persistent data store, relative to the current working directory (default: current working directory).
+--store-root PATH     common prefix for the persistent data store, relative to the current working directory (default: current working directory).
+--store-pattern FILE_PREFIX:TOPIC_REGEX [FILE_PREFIX:TOPIC_REGEX ...]
---store FILE_PREFIX=REGEX   Store topics matching the regular expression into a file with the given prefix (default: one file per topic).
+                      store topics matching the regular expression into a file with the given prefix (default: one file per topic).
 May be specified multiple times.
---max-threads N             Serve up to N channels; this limits the active publishers, subscriptions, and file writers (default: 101).
+--max-threads N       serve up to N channels; this limits the active publishers, subscriptions, and file writers (default: 101).
 ```

 ## Technological choices & limitations